nwayt001/nwayt001.github.io/index.md

 Before my stint with the Army Research Laboratory, I had the privilege of being a postdoctoral fellow under the esteemed [Paul Sajda](https://www.bme.columbia.edu/paul-sajda) at Columbia University in the Laboratory for Intelligent Imaging and Neural Computing.
 During this period, I delved deep into creating novel brain-computer interfaces.
 This pursuit was a continuation of my Ph.D. journey in Biomedical Engineering from Old Dominion University, where I worked closely with [Dean Krusienski](https://egr.vcu.edu/directory/dean.krusienski/) on practical brain-computer interface applications.

 In addition to my research roles, I've been sharing my knowledge as an Adjunct Professor at both the University of Maryland Baltimore County (UMBC) and Anne Arundel Community College (AACC), where I teach Introduction to Machine Learning as well as other engineering and computer science courses.
-My entrepreneurial venture as the CEO and Co-Founder of AIMS-Technologies, LLC between 2019 and 2020 allowed me to pioneer research strategies to detect and counter non-cooperative, small unmanned aerial systems.

-Having had the honor to present my findings at prominent conferences like AAAI, ICML, NeurIPS and AAMAS, I remain committed to pushing the boundaries of what's possible in my field.
+Having had the honor to present my findings at prominent AI/ML conferences like AAAI, ICML, NeurIPS and AAMAS, I remain committed to pushing the boundaries of what's possible in my field.